2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!Note!**

 After changing the Email, the username for the account will not change.
-The previous given Email Address will stay the Login name.
+The previously given Email Address will stay the Login name.

 ### Manage Account - Password

-A student may want to change his password.
+A student may want to change their password.
 He can do this by going to the Password tab.
-Here he is required to type his old password and can change it to a new one.
+Here, he is required to type his old password and can change it to a new one.

 ![image](assets/en/5.webp)

 ### Two-Factor Authentication (2fa)

-To limit the consequences of a stolen password, you can use two-factor authentication (2fa), a relatively new security method.
-You can activate two- factor authentication via the Manage account and the tab for two-factor authentication.
+To limit the consequences of a stolen password, you can use two-factor authentication (2FA), a relatively new security method.
+You can activate two-factor authentication via the Manage account and the tab for two-factor authentication.
 You must complete a second step after logging in with your username and password.

-BTCPay Server allows for two ways of enabling 2FA, App-based 2FA (Authy, Google, Microsoft authenticators) or through Security devices (FIDO2 or LNURL Auth).
+BTCPay Server supports two methods for enabling 2FA: app-based 2FA (Authy, Google, Microsoft Authenticators) or through Security devices (FIDO2 or LNURL Auth).

-### Two-Factor Authentication - App based
+### Two-Factor Authentication - App-based

 Based on your mobile phone’s Operating System (Android or iOS), users can pick between the following apps;

-1. Download a two-factor authenticator;
+1. Download a two-factor authenticator.
    - Authy for [Android](https://play.google.com/store/apps/details?id=com.authy.authy) or [iOS](https://apps.apple.com/us/app/authy/id494168017)
    - Microsoft Authenticator for [Android](https://play.google.com/store/apps/details?id=com.azure.authenticator) or [iOS](https://apps.apple.com/us/app/microsoft-authenticator/id983156458)
    - Google Authenticator for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=e%C2%80) or [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605)